adamplesca/javaSlotMachine/README.md

 4. **1 Hit**

    ![1 Hit](https://github.com/adamplesca/javaSlotMachine/assets/116078864/eabd5500-e39a-4e63-b3a6-0a9f449072be)
-   If your bet matches one of the three randomly generated numbers, you win an amount equal to your bet multiplied by that number.
+   If your bet matches one of the three randomly generated numbers, you win an amount equal to the bet divided by 2.5, so you don't get completely crazy payouts

 5. **2 Hits**